 Binance is the leading cryptocurrency exchange in the market.
-It has become a billion-dollar business in just a couple of years.
-This article is a Binance review – it is a beginner’s guide to Binance features.
+It has an awesome cryptocurrency selection combined with futures, staking, and other cool features!
+This article is a Binance review.
+It is a beginner’s guide to Binance features.
 Read this review to find out how to deposit, withdraw, and trade safely at Binance before opening an account!

 Binance general information

-Binance was founded by its current CEO, Changpeng Zhao.
-He has since become one of the best-known figures in the crypto industry.
-Zhao has long experience in building trading software, and he has previously worked as the CFO of OKCoin exchange
+Binance was founded in 2017.
+The CEO (and the founder) is Changpeng Zhao, who has become one of the best-known persons in the crypto universe.
+Zhao has vast experience in building trading software and working in a cryptocurrency exchange.

 How to deposit euros to Binance

 If you have a verified account, it’s possible to make a bank wire transfer.
 Click Wallet from the main menu and choose Fiat and Spot.
 You’ll see a yellow Deposit button.
 Click that to deposit fiat.

 Next, choose the Fiat option (see the image below).